 Once you’ve determined your desired allocation strategy and purchased the appropriate ETFs, upkeep throughout the year is necessary.
-This could mean “rebalancing” your funds once a year or utilizing a more active approach.
+This could mean rebalancing your funds once a year or utilizing a more active approach.
 ETFs provide the flexibility to pursue any number of investment styles, philosophies, and techniques.

 The information provided is not meant to provide investment or financial advice.
-Investment decisions should be based on an individual’s specific financial needs, goals and risk profile.
+Also, past performance is no guarantee of future results.

-Asset allocation can help reduce some investment risk.
-It cannot guarantee profit or protect against loss in a declining market.
+Investment Risk: Diversification can help reduce some investment risk.
+It cannot guarantee profit, or fully protect in a down market.